giomasce/mmpp/README.md

 Ok, we are finally at the point where we can compile `mmpp`.
 Open Qt Creator from the Windows starter screen and click "New project".
 Then select "Import project" and "Git clone".
-Insert "https://github.com/giomasce/mmpp.git" as repository and then wait for the clone to finish.
+Insert "https://github.com/giomasce/mmpp.git" as repository, mark the "Recursive" check and then wait for the clone to finish.
 If all the installation above went correctly, Qt Creator will automatically propose to configure the project with the "Desktop Qt MSVC2017 64 bit" kit, which you can accept.
 If it does not propore any kit, then probably you have to check that you installed all the development tools appropriately.
 Once the project is configured, you can build it via the "Build" menu.
 By default Qt Creator will build in "Debug" mode, which, as the name says, is useful for debugging, but it is rather slow.
 I suggest you to move to "Release" mode, except for when you really need to debug the program.

 Even after having compiled `mmpp`, if you try to run it it will abort with an error saying that `libz3.dll` is not available.
 In order to